edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 ---

 The {{ PRODUCT_SECURITY }} dashboard provides the means through which you may perform a historical analysis of:
--   Recent threats to site traffic.
+-   Recent violations of the security policy defined within your access rules, API security configuration, custom rules, and managed rules.
 -   Recent trends in bot traffic detection.
 -   Recently rate limited requests.
 -   Recent rate limiting enforcement events.